*Please note that inclusion of the following resources does not imply endorsement or approval by LACPECHVC.

 Children’s Data Network: The Children’s Data Network is a data and research collaborative focused on the linkage and analysis of administrative records.
 In partnership with public agencies, philanthropic funders, and community stakeholders, we seek to generate knowledge and advance evidence-rich policies that will improve the health, safety, and well-being of our children.

-Children Now – 2016-2017 Los Angeles County Scorecard: The 2016-17 California County Scorecard of Children’s Well-Being tracks 28 key Education, Health, and Child Welfare and Economic Well-Being indicators in California, across 58 counties, over time, and by race and ethnicity.
+Children Now – 2018 California Children’s Report Card and 2016-2017 Los Angeles County Scorecard: The 2016-17 California County Scorecard of Children’s Well-Being tracks 28 key Education, Health, and Child Welfare and Economic Well-Being indicators in California, across 58 counties, over time, and by race and ethnicity.
 By providing a robust snapshot of children’s well-being, the Scorecard encourages the discovery of best practices, fosters collaboration, and supports action by communities, policymakers, and advocates.

 Forum on Child and Family Statistics – ChildStats.gov: The Federal Interagency Forum on Child and Family Statistics (Forum) is a collection of 22 Federal government agencies involved in research and activities related to children and families.
 The Forum’s annual report, America’s Children: Key National Indicators of Well-Being, provides the Nation with a summary of national indicators of child well-being and monitors changes in these indicators over time.
 In addition to providing data in an easy-to-use, non-technical format, the purpose of the report is to stimulate discussions among policymakers and the public, exchanges between data providers and policy communities, and improvements in Federal data on children and families.